-It’s one of the great myths holdinging people back.
+It’s one of the great myths that holds people back.

 Let’s set the record straight.

-In a casino, the games are engineered so that the house wins about 53-54% of the time.
+In a casino, the games are engineered so that the house wins about 53% to 54% of the time...

 Which means that you lose more than half of the time.

-That’s why casinos give out free hotel rooms, drinks, and more.
+That’s why casinos give out free hotel rooms, drinks and more.

 They want to keep you there as long as possible.
-Because over time, if you lose more than half of your bets, you will lose money.
+Because over time, if you lose more than half of your bets, they’ll make money.

 It’s a mathematical certainty.

-However, with my approach to stocks, I win at a rate of about 75%.
+However, with my approach to stocks, I have won at a rate of about 75%.

 This is like being “the house” on steroids.

-Winning 75% of the time means that the longer you play, the MORE money you’ll make.
+Winning 75% of the time means that the longer you play, the MORE money you make.

+Now, it’s important for me to say that the market is always uncertain.
+I’ve maintained my win rate for almost two decades now on over 6,000 trades.

+So I’m very confident in my approach.

+But I want to be clear that there are no guarantees, and your money is always at risk when you trade in the markets.